Zeex/sampgdk/README.md

 Known issues
 ------------
-*    Callbacks like 'OnPlayerCommandText`, `OnRconCommand`, etc with "non-standard" return values are treted in the same way as the rest, which means you should return 0 if you want to prevent them from being called in other GDK-enabled plugins, if any.
+*    Callbacks like `OnPlayerCommandText`, `OnRconCommand`, etc with *non-standard* return values are treted in the same way as the rest, which means you should return 0 if you want to prevent them from being called in other GDK-enabled plugins, if any.
      Furthermore, the returned 0 is passed directly to SA-MP server resulting in an `Server: Unknown Command`message though the command has been found.